Civil Brand: Plot

 After returning from suicide watch, Frances and the other inmates devise a plan to get back at Dease with the help from Michael and Aisha, who is fed up with Dease for beating her.
-While Lil’ Mama cleans Dease's office, Aisha enters and seduces Dease, who kicks out Lil’ Mama and turns off the surveillance camera.
-After Lil’ Mama returns briefly and turns the camera back on, Aisha makes it appear as if Dease is raping her.
+While Lil' Mama cleans Dease's office, Aisha enters and seduces Dease, who kicks out Lil' Mama and turns off the surveillance camera.
+After Lil' Mama returns briefly and turns the camera back on, Aisha makes it appear as if Dease is raping her.
 Caught on video, the ladies plan on giving the evidence to the governor.
-When Lil’ Mama attempts to take the tape in Dease's office, Dease harasses and rapes her.
+When Lil' Mama attempts to take the tape in Dease's office, Dease harasses and rapes her.
 When she returns to the jail cell, bleeding profusely and in terrible pain, the other inmates rush her to the infirmary where she suffers a miscarriage and dies.
 The inmates, who are violently upset, attack the doctor as he attempts to call Dease to have them escorted back to their jail cells.
 They hold the doctor at gunpoint and handcuff Michael to a chair.
 Wet shoots Dease as he enters and he in return fires a shot and hits the doctor.
 Nelson, informed of the situation, refuses to call the governor for assistance and instead orders the officers to be ready at the scene.
 In the infirmary, the convicts release Michael, handcuff the wounded Dease, and call Nelson, telling him he has one hour to get the governor on the phone.
 Nelson demands to speak with Dease in order to ensure that he is alive.
-The inmates put Dease on the phone and force him to tell Nelson that he raped Lil’ Mama.
-When her back is turned, Dease attacks Frances and Nikki shoots Dease several times, killing him and avenging Lil’ Mama's death.
-Sergeant Cervantes (MC Lyte), the officer in charge, orders the inmates to surrender and Wet goes outside and kills an officer, after which Wet is shot and killed.
+The inmates put Dease on the phone and force him to tell Nelson that he raped Lil' Mama.
+When her back is turned, Dease attacks Frances and Nikki shoots Dease several times, killing him and avenging Lil' Mama's death.
+Sergeant Cervantes, the officer in charge, orders the inmates to surrender and Wet goes outside and kills an officer, after which Wet is shot and killed.
 After much thought, Frances and Nikki decide to exit the infirmary and they are killed by the officers.

 Meanwhile, Aisha sneaks into Dease's office and retrieves the tape.
 During her final narration, Sabrina explains that after taking the evidence to a lawyer, the women file a lawsuit against the prison for their abuse and win the case.
 The prison is shut down and Nelson is indicted for making corrupt business deals and using the prison for his profit.
 Aisha is killed in a prison fight shortly after.
-Sabrina, now free, dedicates the inmates’ victory to Nikki, Frances, Lil’ Mama, and Wet for their courage.
+Sabrina, now free, dedicates the inmates' victory to Nikki, Frances, Lil' Mama, and Wet for their courage.